David TÉLISSON

 • Analysis and implementation of hybrid architectures combining neural models, language models, and graph-structured knowledge to improve robustness, interpretability, and generalization.

-The activity also includes involvement in the supervision of Master-level research projects addressing data representation challenges and explainable multimodal fusion methodologies.
+The activity also includes involvement in the supervision of Master's-level research projects addressing data representation challenges and explainable multimodal fusion methodologies.

 Recent Publications